emtiu/freebsd-outerbase/README.md

 #### variables in the install script
 All tunables are set in the first few lines of the install script.

+**`gptboot`** can be empty or contain a string:

+* If empty, the system will be set up for UEFI boot, with FreeBSD's default `loader.efi` installed as `BOOTX64.EFI`.
+* If set to a string, the system will be set up for BIOS/MBR boot, with a Master Boot Record and a `freebsd-boot` partition written to the target drive.

 **`hostname`** and **`poolname`** are self-explanatory.